mebs/CM4-NAS/README.md

 The board could be smaller, but it was designed to be as easy to assemble as possible, so almost all the components are through-hole with the exception of the high density CM4 connections, the fan controller (although the pitch is high so it's easy to solder by hand), a buffer, and a few ESD sinks.
 Also, all the power management is left to external power supplies.

 Also working on a 3D printed tower style case to complement the board.
 It will accommodate a 92mm fan, four 3.5" HDDs, a small OLED screen, and of course the board itself with a SATA controller board.
 The full design will be made available here and on Thingiverse as soon as I have it completed.
+Discussion here : https://github.com/mebs/CM4-NAS/discussions/6

 [Original Reddit post here.](https://www.reddit.com/r/raspberry_pi/comments/jt89dm/compute_module_4_nas_pcb_with_pcie/)